Kamala Harris proves own worst enemy in enigmatic campaign

 “She has an outstanding team, as do many of the other candidates,” said Democratic strategist Roger Salazar.

-He brushed aside Ms. Harris’ ups and downs in the polls, saying it was foolish to worry about that more than five months before the first actual nominating contests.
+He brushed aside Ms. Harris’ ups and downs in the polls, saying it was foolish to worry about that more than five months before the first nominating contests.

 “Of course there is a path for victory for her and of course she is capable of navigating it,” he said.
 “The smart thing to do for all the campaigns is to focus on their work, focus on their field operations, focus on their [get out the vote] plans and voter engagement programs and ignore the breathless horse race fascination of the campaign press corps.”